shikokuchuo/mirai/README.md

-[Will Landau](https://github.com/wlandau/) for being instrumental in shaping development of the package, from initiating the original request for persistent daemons, through to orchestrating robustness testing for the high performance computing requirements of `crew` and `targets`.
+[Will Landau](https://github.com/wlandau/) for being instrumental in shaping development of the package, from initiating the original request for persistent daemons, through to orchestrating robustness testing for the high performance computing requirements of crew and targets.

-[Joe Cheng](https://github.com/jcheng5/) for integrating the `promises` method to work seamlessly within Shiny, and prototyping event-driven promises.
+[Joe Cheng](https://github.com/jcheng5/) for integrating the ‘promises’ method to work seamlessly within Shiny, and prototyping event-driven promises.

-[Luke Tierney](https://github.com/ltierney/) of R Core, for discussion on L’Ecuyer-CMRG streams to ensure statistical independence in parallel processing, and making it possible for `mirai` to be the first ‘alternative communications backend for R’.
+[Luke Tierney](https://github.com/ltierney/) of R Core, for discussion on L’Ecuyer-CMRG streams to ensure statistical independence in parallel processing, and making it possible for mirai to be the first ‘alternative communications backend for R’.

 [Henrik Bengtsson](https://github.com/HenrikBengtsson/) for valuable insights leading to the interface accepting broader usage patterns.

-[Daniel Falbel](https://github.com/dfalbel/) for discussion around an efficient solution to serialization and transmission of `torch` tensors.
+[Daniel Falbel](https://github.com/dfalbel/) for discussion around an efficient solution to serialization and transmission of torch tensors.

-[Kirill Müller](https://github.com/krlmlr/) for discussion on using ‘daemons’ to host Arrow database connections.
+[Kirill Müller](https://github.com/krlmlr/) for discussion on using parallel processes to host Arrow database connections.

 [<img alt="R Consortium" src="https://r-consortium.org/images/RConsortium_Horizontal_Pantone.webp" width="100" height="22" />](https://r-consortium.org/)
-for funding work on the TLS implementation in `nanonext`, used to provide secure connections in `mirai`.
+for funding work on the TLS implementation in nanonext, used to provide secure connections in mirai.

 ### Installation